-Planning a move to a Life Plan® Community like The Heritage at Brentwood® paints a bright future.
+Planning a move to a Life Plan Community, also known as a continuing care retirement community or CCRC, like The Heritage at Brentwood paints a bright future.
 There are new opportunities to explore, new people to meet, and tempting new dishes to try on the menu.
 Then there’s the hard stuff to think about.

 What if you get sick?
 What if your partner suffers a serious setback?
 Can you afford the cost of senior living health services?
 With our Type A LifeCare® contract, you can rest assured you’ll be taken care of for life, without a substantial increase in your monthly fee.
 When you move to The Heritage as an independent living resident, your monthly fee stays virtually unchanged, no matter what the future may bring.